imphasing/schemin/README.md

 --------------------

 + Basic unhygenic macros, using define-macro paired with quasiquoting.
-+ All primitive types in r5rs besides vectors
++ All primitive types in r5rs, except the full numerical tower.
 + First-class continuations and call/cc
 + IO Ports (File and console IO)
 + define and set!